Invariants and Home Spaces in Transition Systems and Petri Nets: What exactly is an invariant?

-We let the reader prove the equivalency of these four statements given the Petri Net paired with the initial marking of Figure \ref{mutex}.
-We will not study or utilize rewriting systems in this note (there are many books on this topic and already suggested \cite{JouDer90}).
-We just want to suggest to the reader to consider rewriting his problem or his model in different equivalent ways especially when using a verification tool such as a model checker or a prover which can be very sensitive to the way a formula is written (as a trivial example, the order in which commutative terms of a Boolean disjunctive normal form are written and evaluated) and can very well develop a proof with very different performance.
+It is possible to use a theorem prover triggering rewriting rules (for instance, rules described in \cite{JouDer90} already hinted in section \ref{subsec: models}) in order to automate the proof of the equivalency of these four statements given the Petri Net paired with the initial marking of Figure \ref{mutex}.
+However, it is not the goal of this note to utilize rewriting systems to analyze Transition Systems (see for instance, \cite{StehrMO01}).
+Here, we just want to raise the attention of the reader in considering rewriting his property or his model in different equivalent ways especially when using a verification tool such as a model checker or a prover which can be very sensitive to the way a formula is written (as a trivial example, the order in which commutative terms of a Boolean disjunctive normal form are written and evaluated) and can very well develop a proof with extremely different performance.

-This will easily be proven in Section \ref{secsec: semiflows in simple mutex} without exploring every state of $RS$.
-We let the reader build the labeled reachability graph of this Petri Net and compare it with the $LRG$ of Figure \ref{mutex-reachability}.
+We let the reader build the labeled reachability graph (LRG) of this Petri Net and compare it with the $LRG$ of Figure \ref{mutex-reachability} which is obtained before reduction.
+It is easy to prove the mutual exclusion simply by exploring each node of the LRG and check that the property is satisfied.
+However, this technique relies on the size of the LRG which can be infinite.
+Other methods have been developed; in particular, inductive proofs (as in \cite{Kel72} and many other authors).
+Up to now, these methods require human intervention and are not always converging \cite{Tiwari01}.

+This classic example will be parameterized and analyzed Section \ref{subsec: mutex-param} using algebraic method developed in this note.

-We will discuss further an extension of this possible solution in Section ~\ref{sec: ex}.
-Other synchronization mechanisms for ensuring mutual exclusion between critical sections of concurrent processes can be found in the literature (see for instance, \cite{Raynal19} for many different examples with various degrees of sophistication or \cite{MVD2003} for three interesting case studies using Petri Nets).
+Other synchronization mechanisms for ensuring mutual exclusion between critical sections of concurrent processes can be found in the literature, see for instance, \cite{Raynal19} for many different examples with various degrees of sophistication or \cite{MVD2003} for three interesting case studies using Petri Nets.